-A student can initiate a request for tutoring services through their online student portal in the MWU Tutoring Program under the Student Services tab.
+A student can initiate a request for tutoring services through their online student portal under the Student Services tab.
 Students will click on the tutoring link and follow the prompts to request a tutor.
-Once the request is submitted, an email will be automatically sent to the Course Director, Academic Associate Dean, or Program Director for approval.
+Once the request is submitted, an email will be automatically sent to the faculty/course director or academic dean for approval.
 Students will be notified via email of the decision.
-If approved, the student will be able to select a tutor from the drop-down menu in the MWU Tutoring Program portal for the class in which they need tutoring.
-Students who request tutoring services must regularly attend classes and meet with faculty prior to being approved for tutoring and while receiving tutoring.
+If approved, the student will be able to select a tutor from the drop-down menu.
+Students who request tutoring services must regularly attend classes and meet with faculty prior to being approved for tutoring.